Scottish Power Hardship Fund - Application, Number, Address

 Social Enterprise Direct (SED) is the organisation that administers the Scottish Power Hardship Fund.
 It’s a wholly-owned subsidiary of Advice Direct Scotland.
 Your application will be sent to SED which will be in contact with you throughout your application process.
 To contact SED directly, get their number from our Scottish Power Contact guide.

-Hardship Fund application conditions to receive the grant
+Scottish Power Hardship Fund criteria to receive the grant

-There are two principal hurdles you have to overcome to get the grant:
+There are two principal criteria that you must fulfil in order to apply for the grant:

 - You must first satisfy the eligibility criteria which will be assessed after you submit your application form (see below).